metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 First, enter a shell inside the container:
 {% highlight bash %}
-singularity exec <your_container>.sif bash
+singularity exec anemoi_container.sif bash
 {% endhighlight %}

-Then create a virtual environment, and clone and install the repositories we want:
+By default, singularity mounts your home directory, which allows you to modify the filesystem on the outside from within the container.
+Create an environment, and clone and install any repository you want:

 {% highlight bash %}
 mkdir work